CSE142/sp21-CSE142L-final-starter/README2.md

 ```

-#### P7 (2pts) Consider `calc_grads_thread_baseline_n()`, and assume that each thread is running on its own processor.
+In the questions below assume that each thread is running on its own processor.

+#### P7 (2pts) Consider `calc_grads_thread_baseline_n()`.
 How much of the `weights` tensor does each thread access repeatedly before moving onto more data (i.e., how big is it's working set)?
 How many times does it accesses each entry of the tensor?
 Provide and label a Moneta screen capture that supports your conclusions.

 ```
 How big is the working set?

-How many accesses/tensor item?
+How many accesses per tensor entry?